-The committee heard that, once the Australia-Tuvalu Falepili Union Treaty comes into force, Australia and Tuvalu will co-design a migration pathway that will enable citizens of Tuvalu to live, study and work in Australia.
+The committee heard that, once the Australia-Tuvalu Falepili Union treaty comes into force, Tuvaluans will have access to a special mobility pathway enabling them to live, study and work in Australia.

 Professor McAdam, a globally recognised expert on displacement in the context of climate change, was instrumental in developing the Pacific Regional Framework on Climate Mobility and co-authored the 2023 Kaldor Centre Principles on Climate Mobility, a toolkit for developing rights-based responses to climate displacement.